Online gambling market revenues reached in excess of $97 billion in 2024 with a projected market volume of $133 billion by the end of 2029.

 Whether you’re an online casino operator or a company that provides services to an online casino, keeping up to date with your gambling jurisdiction’s policies is vital.

-Western Europe has traditionally dominated the iGaming market, with very mature online gambling jurisdictions such as Malta (and its world-renowned Malta Gaming Authority), Italy, Germany and the UK.
-In recent years, new online gambling markets have started taking root.
-Asia-Pacific and Latin America have grown significantly with better access to internet services and loosening of online gambling regulations.
-And now the U.S. and Canada are catching up.
+Western Europe has traditionally dominated the iGaming market, with very mature online gambling jurisdictions such as Malta (and its world-renowned Malta Gaming Authority).
+But in recent years, new online gambling markets have started taking root.
+Especially in the U.S. where more states are starting to create formal frameworks of online gambling regulations.

-As one of the most established online gambling jurisdictions, the UK hasn’t changed its gambling rules since 2005.
-In 2020, the U.K. Government made a commitment to review the 2005 Gambling Act and in April 2023, the Gambling Commission issued new governmental advice as part of the Gambling Review.
-“The gambling industry has changed significantly since 2005 and our advice sets out changes that will ensure Britain is the safest and fairest place to gamble in the world,” comments Andrew Rhodes, Chief Executive Officer of the Gambling Commission.
-“As the detailed implementation of the review now begins, we will also be reiterating to all operators that the Commission will strongly maintain its focus on consumer protection and compliance”.
+In 2020, the UK Government made a commitment to review the 2005 Gambling Act and by April 2023, the Gambling Commission issued new governmental advice as part of the Gambling Review.
+“The gambling industry has changed significantly since 2005 and our advice sets out changes that will ensure Britain is the safest and fairest place to gamble in the world,” commented Andrew Rhodes, Chief Executive Officer of the Gambling Commission.

 It’s a question without one real answer because the online gambling regulations set out by the different online gambling jurisdictions vary so much.
 That said, there are some general rules that apply when hosting an iGaming platform.